sjbylo/flask-vote-app/deploy/vote-app-with-mysql-vm/workshop/README2.md

 > `IMPORTANT: Be sure to change the three values in the above Application manifest: both "namespaces" & "repoURL"`

-You should see the provisioned application, which looks like this:
+After a several seconds you should see the provisioned application, which looks like this:

 <img src="./images/argocd-ui-with-vote-app.png" alt="Vote App in ArgoCD" width="900">